New Zealand Football

 New Zealand Football (Whutupaoro o Aotearoa) is the governing body for the sport of association football in New Zealand.
 It oversees the seven New Zealand Football federations, as well as the New Zealand men's national football team (nicknamed the "All Whites"), the national junior and women's teams (nicknamed the "Football Ferns"), the men's and women's national Leagues New Zealand National League, National Women's League, and a number of tournaments, including the Chatham Cup and Kate Sheppard Cup.
 Two New Zealand teams, Auckland FC and Wellington Phoenix FC, who play in the Australian's A-League Men and A-League Women, also come under New Zealand Football jurisdiction.

 History

-It was founded in 1891, as the New Zealand Football Association and became officially affiliated with FIFA in 1948. for a period the organisation was known as New Zealand Soccer.
-In May 2007, the organisation was renamed New Zealand Football (NZF), replacing the word "soccer" with "football" in line with the common usage as for sometime football had been referred to as soccer in New Zealand.
+It was founded in 1891, as the New Zealand Football Association and became officially affiliated with FIFA in 1948.
+For a period the organisation was known as New Zealand Soccer.
+In May 2007, it was renamed New Zealand Football (NZF), replacing the word "soccer" with "football" in line with the common usage as for sometime football had been referred to as soccer in New Zealand.

 New Zealand was admitted as a member of the Asian Football Confederation in 1964, but it lost membership later.
 New Zealand with Australia eventually formed the Oceania Football Federation (now Oceania Football Confederation) in 1966.